psychemedia/storytelling-notes/master-maid.md

 "Now I have hold of it," said the Sheriff.

-"God grant," said the Mastermaid, " that you may hold the calf's tail, and the calf's tail you, and that you may make a tour of the world together till day dawns."
+"God grant," said the Mastermaid, "that you may hold the calf's tail, and the calf's tail you, and that you may make a tour of the world together till day dawns."

 Well you may just fancy how the Sheriff had to stretch his legs; away they went, the calf and he, over high and low, across hill and dale, and the more the Sheriff cursed and swore, the faster the calf ran and jumped.
 At dawn of day the poor Sheriff was well nigh broken-winded, and so glad was he to let go the calf's tail, that he forgot his sack of money and everything else.
 As he was a great man, he went a little slower than the Attorney and the Constable, but the slower he went the more time people had to gape and stare at him; and I must say, they made good use of their time, for he was terribly tattered and torn, after his dance with the calf.